“The Latina in me is an ember that blazes forever.”

 Custom Training & Capacity Building

-Now more than ever, Latine-serving organizations and their teams are called to lead community-participatory action, to work from a clear advocacy framework, and to recognize, acknowledge and speak against the negative impacts of unjust and inaccessible systems, including mental healthcare and recovery systems.
-If your clinical team is ready to build their capacity and participation in equitable mental healthcare approaches and practices that center the needs of Latine individuals, children, families, and their communities, you’ve come to the right place!
+Now more than ever, Latine-serving organizations and their teams are called to lead community-participatory action, to work from a clear advocacy framework, and to recognize, acknowledge, and speak against the negative impacts of unjust and inaccessible systems, including mental healthcare and recovery systems.
+Suppose your clinical team is ready to build their capacity and participation in equitable mental healthcare approaches and practices that center the needs of Latine individuals, children, families, and their communities.
+In that case, you’ve come to the right place!

 La Cocina’s training in Applied Liberation Psychology and Liberation-Based Reflective Consultation (LiBRC) and Supervision will introduce your team to practice-based training approaches and liberatory service frameworks for working with Latine patients/clients and/or communities.
 Have we hit the nail on the head?
 Fill out the form below!